 As a Software Tester of many years, I am always keen to test out new Software Testing Tools that can help me build awesome websites.
-I am so excited to bring these open source security testing tools before you through this post.
+I am so excited to bring these commercial and open source security testing tools before you through this post.

 Note: You should only use these Security Testing Tools to attack an application that you have permission to test.